 We are responsible stewards of our resources.
 Thanks to our committed core of over 200 volunteers, we have a very small paid staff and were able to devote 95% of our income last year to program services.
 We have only 5 full-time employees, including the manager of the Thrift Shoppe, and 2 part-time employees.
 We spent only 5% on fundraising and administration.
 At Daystar we are committed to continually improving our services.
 These are our core values.

 Daystar Life Center, Inc. is an IRS 501(c)(3) non-profit organization.
 Your contributions are deductible for federal income purposes as allowed by law.

-Kathlyn Mackovjak, President of the Daystar Life Center Board of Directors, who co-founded the Immigration Law Group of Florida in St. Petersburg, is passionate about helping those less fortunate.
+Kathlyn Mackovjak, President of the Daystar Life Center Board of Directors from 2015 -2017, who co-founded the Immigration Law Group of Florida in St. Petersburg, is passionate about helping those less fortunate.
 Her firm is the recipient the 2017 Chief Justice’s Law Firm Commendation in honor of its “significant contributions in the delivery of legal services to individuals or groups on a pro bono basis.”
 Read more . . .